 Hansa Sailing Systems’ principal and designer is Chris Mitchell.

 In his youth, his backyard gate opened onto the wide open expanse of Melbourne’s Port Phillip Bay, and here began a career in innovative marine design, fitting all sorts of vessels with sails to save rowing out over the horizon to where the bigger fish were biting.
 From rafts, canoes, to rowing dinghies, with his mother’s broom handles for masts and bed sheets for sails, it was an apprenticeship in innovation.
 By the time he was twelve years old, a 2.4 metre catamaran had been designed and built, and then followed a series of off the beach sailing dinghies.

 At the first opportunity he built a 25ft cruising yacht and sailed off to South East Asia where he remained on and off for 20 years.
 That time was spent measuring, photographing and drawing Indonesian sailing/trading craft, then designing, building and modifying yachts in Singapore and Malaysia.
-During his time in South East Asia, Chris designed the forerunner of the current Hansa 2.3 and since his return to Australia in 1992, the company has been formed, staff employed and trained, manufacturing processes developed, the Access Foundation established, a network of international distributors and manufacturers created, and seven models of sailing craft in production.
+During his time in South East Asia, Chris designed the forerunner of the current Hansa 2.3 and since his return to Australia in 1992, the company has been formed, staff employed and trained, manufacturing processes developed, the Access Foundation established (now named the Sailing for Everyone Foundation), a network of international distributors and manufacturers created, and ten models of sailing craft in production.

 Hansa Sailing Systems and Japan Universal Socio Engineering Research Institute (Japan USER), work closely to promote the concept of “sailing for everyone”.
 In an ideal world, access should not disadvantage anyone going about their everyday life.
 With the rapid ageing of the world’s population, we must begin to address the issues that exclude a large percentage of individuals.